00karsa00/usermangement-inverview-note/README.md

 ## Running the Application
     npm run dev

+## API Documentation
+    To facilitate API testing, a Postman collection is provided.

+    Importing the Postman Collection
+    Open Postman.
+    Click on the Import button in the top left corner.
+    Select the Collection tab.
+    Drag and drop the JSON file located in the postman_collection folder of this repository, or click Upload Files and select the file manually.
+    The collection will be imported, and you can now use the predefined requests to test the API.

 ## CI/CD with GitHub Actions
     This project uses GitHub Actions for continuous integration and deployment.

     Setting up GitHub Actions
     Create a .github/workflows directory in the root of your project.
     Add a ci.yml file in the .github/workflows directory with the following content: